Learning a convex cost-to-go for single step model predictive control: Problem formulation

-Often $V_t$ is chosen as the value function of the unconstrained infinite horizon control problem corresponding to \eqref{eqn standard-mpc}, i.e. the linear quadratic regulator (LQR).
-If $l_k$ and $V_t$ are strictly convex quadratic functions then $\mathcal{V}_N$ is a strictly convex piecewise quadratic function.
+where $Q,\ R$ and $Q_f$ are symmetric positive definite matrices. { If $l_k$ and $V_t$ are defined as above, then $V_t$ is often chosen as the value function of the unconstrained infinite horizon control problem corresponding to \eqref{cnv-cost-eqnstandard-mpc}, i.e. the linear quadratic regulator (LQR).}